smallbore/Good-text/README.md

-:smiley_dog:_These share data are from my usual work and learning，hoping to help you，If you like you can star_
+ps:_These share data are from my usual work and learning，hoping to help you，If you like you can star_

 ## Javascript
 | Article | Article |